pombredanne/dedupe-1/README.md

        2) Alternative checksums, such as SHA256 can be used.
 If so, sort command key parameter may need to be modified to reflect checksum width

+Command line
+     Usage: dedupe.py [options] whole_checksums [sorted_block_checksums]

+     Options:
+       -h, --help            show this help message and exit -c TYPE, --checksum_type=TYPE
+                             format of checksum in input file, where checksum TYPE is MD% or SHA256
+       -v, --dump_vectors
+                             enables dumping of vectors to .vectors file for use with alternative analysis
+       -s, --status          prints status information to console -d, --debug           logs information to console for debug purposes -g, --show_graph      displays sub-graphs to console for debug purposes

 Generall Approach

 1) Gather whole-file and sub-file signatures (MD5).
 See above.